Column Calculator

 Load Values:

-These results are are all calculated in the column calculator with SkyCiv’s powerful FEA analysis solver, the same used in our Structural 3D program.
+These results are are all calculated in the above column size calculator with SkyCiv’s powerful FEA analysis solver, the same used in our Structural 3D program.

 Column Shear Force Diagram